reimagined/resolve/packages/resolve-es/README.md

 # `resolve-es`

-This package serves as an event store with adapter storing behavior.
+This package serves as an event storage with an driver specifying where to store events.
+The following drivers are available for this package:
+- [resolve-es-file](https://github.com/reimagined/resolve/tree/master/packages/resolve-es-file) – to store events using a file
+- [resolve-es-memory](https://github.com/reimagined/resolve/tree/master/packages/resolve-es-memory) - to store events using memory
+- [resolve-es-memory](https://github.com/reimagined/resolve/tree/master/packages/resolve-es-mongo) -  to store events using MongoDB

 ## Usage